 About the Data Set - Common Crawl - Confluence Bookmarking this although not strictly clojure related.
 Clojure is often used to solve big data problems, a business that requires scripting capabilities, raw performance power and a good set of supporting library (I’m thinking at all the s3, EMR, hadoop wrappers out there, plus Cascalog and Storm).
 Well, if you happen to have a spare 81TB on your laptop drive you can play around with the common crawl dataset, the raw data you can obtain when you request 6 billions web pages, http headers included.
 The archive is already split into multiple S3 files based on the date of crawling, so it might be a better idea to use and ec2 instance or EMR for your processing.
 Just saying…

 clojure.java.io - Clojure v1.5 API documentation clojure.java.io resource is a typical swiss army knife that works in many contexts.
 It returns the URL of a resource that is visible from the root class path (if not specified otherwise).
-Used with “slurp” for example can be used to bring into memory plain text in a single liner provided the text is available on the classpath.11 months ago
+Used with “slurp” for example can be used to bring into memory plain text in a single liner provided the text is available on the classpath.1 year ago